pencilmedia/new_express_project/README.md

 # Create New Express Project
 Includes gruntfile.js and package.json

-## INSTALLATION
+## Installation
 ##########################################

-1. What should already be installed:
-- nodejs/npm
-- express
-- express-generator
-- gem install sass ( FOR El Capitan OSX: sudo gem install -n /usr/local/bin sass )
+1. What should already be installed: nodejs/npm express express-generator gem install sass ( FOR El Capitan OSX: sudo gem install -n /usr/local/bin sass )

 2. Create new project:
-- express -e "name-of-proj" ( -e for ejs)
+express -e "name-of-proj" ( -e for ejs)

-3. Place Gruntfile.js and package.json into the root of new project, then run:
+3. Place Gruntfile.js and package.json into the root of new project, then run: npm install
-- npm install

 The project should download all the package dependencies

 ## How to RUN it